Font Size:

 Fluoridation Toolkit

-In support of Community Water Fluoridation and the positive impact it has had across the nation regarding oral health for over 70 years, the Alabama Department of Public Health Oral Health Office has drafted a State Fluoridation Toolkit to be downloaded, printed, shared, and distributed across Alabama.
+In support of Community Water Fluoridation and the positive impact it has had on oral health across the nation for over 70 years, the Alabama Department of Public Health Oral Health Office has drafted a State Fluoridation Toolkit for download, printing, sharing, and distribution across Alabama.

-Through collaboration with the Michigan Oral Health Coalition, the Missouri Oral Health Coalition, and the Centers for Disease Control (CDC), we are proud to present this Fluoridation Toolkit which can be used to aid in the education and understanding of the positive impact, and continued use of community water fluoridation.
+Through collaboration with the Michigan Oral Health Coalition, the Missouri Oral Health Coalition, and the Centers for Disease Control and Prevention (CDC), we are proud to present this Fluoridation Toolkit to aid in educating about and understanding the positive impact and continued use of community water fluoridation.

 Download your copy of the State Fluoridation Toolkit!

 For more than 70 years, community water fluoridation has been scientifically proven to reduce dental caries and improve the quality of life for adults and children across the United States.
-Fluoridation is the process of adjusting the amount of fluoride naturally found in water to a level known to reduce tooth decay and promote good oral health.
-All water contains some level of the mineral known as fluoride; however, most natural sources are too low to have any impact on the prevention of cavities.
+Fluoridation is the process of adjusting the naturally occurring fluoride in water to a level known to reduce tooth decay and promote good oral health.
+All water contains some level of the mineral fluoride; however, most natural sources are too low to have any impact on cavity prevention.
 By adjusting the amount of fluoride in drinking water to an optimal level, community water fluoridation has been shown to prevent cavities and save money both for families and the health care system.

-The science and research behind community water fluoridation has proven that it is both safe and effective.
+The science and research behind community water fluoridation have proven that it is both safe and effective.
 As a result, the number of people who continue to benefit from this standard oral health practice has grown to more than 75% of the U.S population.
-Community water fluoridation is supported by the American Dental Association, American Academy of Pediatrics, US Public Health Service, World Health Organization, and the Center for Disease Control.
+Community water fluoridation is supported by the American Dental Association, the American Academy of Pediatrics, the US Public Health Service, the World Health Organization, and the Centers for Disease Control and Prevention.
 With all the benefits of community water fluoridation, it is clear why the CDC named it one of the 10 great public health achievements of the 20th century.

-For more information, visit the CDC's section on Oral Health.
+For more information, visit the CDC's Oral Health section.

 Visit the CDC's My Water's Fluoride for information on the State of Alabama.
 To find out more about Alabama's water supply, visit the Alabama Department of Environmental Management.